 James enjoys a general practice including, estate administration, civil litigation, real property issues, estate planning, landlord/tenant, and contract matters.
 James also assists his clients in planning for future contingencies to prevent problems before they arise.
 When that isn’t possible, James seeks an efficient resolution of disputes concerning a wide variety of issues.

-Outside of work, James enjoys spending time with family, wife Betsy Ellis and three boys, remodeling and construction projects, woodworking, hiking, and motorcycle riding.
+Outside of work, James enjoys spending time with family, wife Betsy Ellis and three boys, remodeling and construction projects, woodworking, hiking, mountain biking and motorcycle riding.
 Staying involved with the community is a priority as well, volunteering with the Mountain Area Volunteer Lawyer Network and serving on the Pisgah Legal Services attorney hotline since 1997 providing pro bono legal services to low income residents of Western North Carolina.
 James chaired the Pro Bono Committee of the 28th Judicial District Bar from 2006 to 2011.
 James was appointed to the Executive Committee of the 28th Judicial District in 2006, served as President of the 28th Judicial District Bar for 2013-2014, and finished his time on the board in 2015.
 In 2011, James joined the Pisgah Legal Services Board of Directors and in 2012, joined the Board’s Executive Committee and served until the expiration of his second term at the end of 2016.

 BARRETT W. McFATTER